ThomasJaeger/duis/README.md

   * No impedance mismatch
   * Core domain model to manage all business rules centrally in one place
   * Read models are specifically designed for their purpose using polyglot persistence
-  * New read models can be added in the future as if they existed from the beginning.
-This is achieved by replaying past domain events without side effects.
-The new read model can process these past domain events one at a time in chronological order.
-This allows for easy extensions of the architecture and further analysis of existing data.
+  * New read models can be added in the future as if they existed from the beginning
-  * Total read model recovery is possible by replaying and processing all domain events again.
-This can help in disaster recovery in case a read model is in an inconsistent state or is completely corrupted.
+  * Total read model recovery is possible by replaying and processing all domain events again

 ### 100% Cloud-native Solution
 DDD does not dictate any technology to use.
 However, since we are starting this project from scratch, we want to take full advantage of all AWS services available where it makes sense.
 So, Duis is a 100% cloud-native solution and is designed to take advnatgae of all managed services available to us.